 The circumferential body lift is not a surgical treatment for being overweight.
 Obese individuals who intend to lose weight should postpone all forms of body contouring surgery, including body lift, until they have been able to maintain their weight loss.

 Here at Chau Plastic Surgery in Berkeley, Michigan, we take our time in assessing your needs and utilize our extensive experience and training to determine the best approach for your next body lift.
 Our surgeons are confident that we can give you the look that best balances your desired appearance and your overall health.

-To get a complimentary consultation or to ask us a question about our body lift procedures, give us a call at 248-799-2880 or schedule an appointment today!
+To get a consultation or to ask us a question about our body lift procedures, give us a call at 248-799-2880 or schedule an appointment today!

 Body Lift (Belt Lipectomy) in Metro Detroit